errbotio/errbot/docs/user_guide/plugin_development/scheduling.rst

-It is also possible to specify the `times` parameter, which denotes how many times should the function be called, for instance
+It is also possible to specify the `times` parameter, which denotes how many times the function should be called, for instance:

 .. code-block:: python
    :emphasize-lines: 10